nuxeo-sandbox/nuxeo-powerpoint-utils/README.md

   * `reuseMasters`
     * Boolean, optional
     * If `false`, all the master slides of the source presentations are added to the final, merged ones.
 This means that if some input presentations use the same masters, they will be duplicated in the resulting, merged presentation.
-    * When `true`, the operation will transfer copy the original master slides only if they don't already exist in the merged presentation.
+    * When `true`, the operation will transfer a copy the original master slides only if they don't already exist in the merged presentation.
     * This is based on the combination _theme name + layout name_.
 * Returns a `Blob`, the presentation merging all the input ones.
 It always is a `pptx` presentation.